foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 TFLM examples and applications can be built using GNU Toolchain for ARC Processors.\
 *Important note:* only pre compiled ARC MLI library can be used in this case.

-**Currently supports only ARC EM SDP target.** If you want to use ARC GNU toolchain for your own target, follow some of advices [below](#building-using-arc-gnu-compiler).
+**Currently supports only ARC EM SDP target.** If you want to use ARC GNU toolchain for your own target, follow the advice [below](#building-using-arc-gnu-compiler).

 Latest release of GNU Toolchain for ARC Processors can be found on the [releases page](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/releases).
 1. Download **Little Endian** version for **Baremetal** target and **Linux x86_64** host and unpack it on host machine.